Optimal tests of the composite null hypothesis arising in mediation analysis: Minimax optimal test -values

-A common definition of a $p$-value for a simple null hypothesis is the probability of observing the same or more extreme value of the test statistic under the null hypothesis.
-However, this definition will not apply to our setting for a number of reasons.
-The first is that we have a composite null hypothesis rather than a simple null hypothesis.
+A common definition of a $p$-value for a simple null hypothesis is the probability of observing the same or more extreme values of the test statistic under the null hypothesis.
 For a composite null hypothesis, a $p$-value may be defined similarly, but for the least-favorable distribution in the null hypothesis space.
-However, this definition is ambiguous for a vector-valued test statistic.
-In fact, it is only useful when rejection regions for each $\alpha$ can be defined as level sets of some function of $\alpha$, such that ``more extreme'' than a certain value can be taken to mean the set of values that the test always rejects whenever it rejects that particular value.
-However, the tests we have defined in this article admit no such representation, as there are some values of the test statistic that will be rejected for one $\alpha$ level, but will not be rejected for another smaller $\alpha$ level.
-For instance, the minimax optimal test for $\alpha=1/3$ will reject $(Z^x_n,Z^y_n)=(\Phi^{-1}(4/5),\Phi^{-1}(5/7))$, but the minimax optimal test for $\alpha=1/2$ will not.
-Defining $p$-values for the minimax optimal test is further complicated by the fact that it is only defined for levels of $\alpha$ that are unit fractions.
+This definition is only useful when rejection regions for each $\alpha$ can be defined as level sets of some function of $\alpha$, such that ``more extreme'' than a certain value can be taken to mean the set of values that the test always rejects whenever it rejects that particular value.
+The tests we have defined in this article admit no such representation.
+For instance, if $(Z^x_n,Z^y_n)=(\Phi^{-1}(4/5),\Phi^{-1}(5/7))$, the minimax optimal test will reject $H_0$ for $H_1$ for $\alpha=1/3$ but not for $\alpha=1/2$.

-Instead, we adopt the more general definition of a $p$-value as a random variable that stochastically dominates the uniform distribution with support $[0,1]$ for all distributions in the null hypothesis space.
-We can define the $p$-value corresponding to the minimax optimal test to be $\hat{p}:= \int_0^1 I\{(Z^x_*,Z^y_*)\notin R_{\alpha}\}d\alpha$, where $R_{\alpha}$ is the rejection region for a level $\alpha$ test.
-Of course, this requires the test to be defined for all levels $\alpha$ in the unit interval, and not just unit fractions.
-To this end, we use the extension of the minimax optimal test to non-unit fraction values of $\alpha$ described in Section \ref{sec:minimax}.
-We conjecture that this will result in a valid $p$-value in the sense that it will dominate the uniform[0,1] distribution uniformly over the null hypothesis space.
-The plot in Figure \ref{fig:pval} shows the empirical cumulative distribution function of a Monte Carlo sample of this $p$-value under the least-favorable distribution where $(\delta_x^*,\delta_y^*)^T=(0,0)^T$.
+Alternatively, we adopt the more general definition of a $p$-value as a statistic whose law stochastically dominates that of the uniform distribution with support $[0,1]$ for all distributions in the null hypothesis space.
+We can define a tentative $p$-value to be $\hat{p}:= \int_0^1 I\{(Z^x_*,Z^y_*)\notin R_{mm}(\alpha)\}d\alpha$, where $R_{mm}(\alpha)$ is the rejection region for a level $\alpha$ extended minimax optimal test.
+For the minimax optimal test, we use the extension of the minimax optimal test to non-unit fraction values of $\alpha$ described in Section 3.2.
+The form of this $p$-value is derived in Section \ref{sec:proofs}.
+We conjecture that this will result in a valid $p$-value in the sense that it will dominate the uniform distribution over [0,1] uniformly over the null hypothesis space.
+The plot in Figure \ref{fig:pval} shows the empirical cumulative distribution function of a Monte Carlo sample of this $p$-value for the minimax optimal test under the least-favorable distribution where $(\delta_x^*,\delta_y^*)=(0,0)$.